matiasagnolin/caravelo-test/QUESTIONS.md

 1. How would you approach refactoring a legacy codebase?

-2. What do you think about technical debt?

-3. Briefly explain some design patterns you particularly like/use and what do you think about SOLID principles, clean code, etc.
+2. Briefly explain some design patterns you particularly like/use and what do you think about SOLID principles, clean code, etc.

-4. What do you think about agile methodologies?
+3. What do you think about agile methodologies?
 When they are beneficial and when they are not?
 Give examples.

-5. We signed a project with an airline where we have to:
+4. We signed a project with an airline where we have to:

    - launch a daily process where we have to scan 12 given flight routes,
    - for every route, we have to scout all flights with departure within the next 3 days,